-The pharmacy team reported all dispensing errors online using the Day Lewis reporting system.
+The pharmacy team reported all dispensing errors online using the electronic Day Lewis reporting system.
 The dispensing error process included a root cause analysis to elucidate why the error may have happened.
 Error reports were stored in the pharmacy and demonstrated to the inspector.
 There was an established workflow in the pharmacy where labelling, dispensing and checking activities were carried out at dedicated areas of the work benches.
 Dispensing labels were also seen to have been signed by two different people indicating who had dispensed and who had checked a prescription.

 SOPs were in place for all the dispensary tasks and were reviewed on a two yearly basis by the company's head office.
 All staff were aware of their roles on questioning.
+Some staff had yet to sign the most recent SOPs and the pharmacist agreed to address this.
 A complaints procedure was in place within the SOPs and the staff were all aware of the complaints procedure.
 Feedback was gathered annually using Community Pharmacy Patient Questionnaires.
 Customer and patient satisfaction was also monitored using a tablet at the front of the medicines counter.

 An indemnity insurance and public liability certificate from the NPA was held and was valid and in date until the end of April 2020.
-Controlled drug records were retained.
-The address that a CD was received from was occasionally omitted from the records examined and page margins were not always filled out completely on each page.
-There were patient returned CDs stored securely and separated from regular CD stock.
+Electronic controlled drug records were retained.
+A balance of a random CD was checked and was found to be correct.
+The CD balance was generally checked weekly.

-Staff reported that date checking was carried out regularly and demonstrated an out-of-date stock list to the inspector.
-However, recent date checking records had been lost during a move to new premises and the inspector proffered advice about this.

-The fridge temperatures were recorded electronically daily and were within the appropriate temperature range of two to eight degrees Celsius.
+Staff reported that date checking was carried out regularly but records could not be demonstrated during the inspection.
+The pharmacist reported that he would address this.
+The fridge temperatures were recorded daily and were within the appropriate temperature range of two to eight degrees Celsius.
 The stock inside the fridge was laid out in an organised fashion.
 The responsible pharmacist (RP) record was seen to be completed electronically and the RP notice was displayed where patients could see it.
-The RP record occasionally omitted when the pharmacist had signed out.

-The private prescription and emergency supply records were retained and were in order.
-The specials records were retained but some entries omitted details such as the patient's and prescriber's name and address.
+The private prescription, emergency supply and specials records were retained and were in order.

 An information governance policy was in place which the pharmacy team were required to read and sign.
-Confidential waste was disposed of appropriately.
+Confidential waste was shredded intermittently.
 The computer screens were all facing away from the public and access to patient confidential records was password protected.
-All confidential information and patient sensitive information was filed away in the pharmacy.
+There was patient confidential information that had been left out in the consultation room but this was removed during the inspection.
+Going forward, the pharmacist planned to use lockable cabinets to store all patient confidential information.

 There was a safeguarding children and vulnerable adults e-learning program on the company training website which all the members of staff were required to complete.
 Staff explained that they were confident of signs to look out for which may indicate safeguarding issues in both children and adults and would refer to the pharmacist as appropriate.
-Contact details were not available for local safeguarding advice, referrals and support.
-The inspector proffered advice about this.
+Contact details were not immediately available for local safeguarding advice, referrals and support.
+The pharmacist agreed to address this.